t3-oss/create-t3-app/www/src/pages/en/deployment/docker.md

 ### 3. Create Dockerfile

-> In order to not pull the server enviroment variables to our container, we have to add a`SKIP_ENV_VALIDATION=1`flag to the build command.
+> Since we're not pulling the server environment variables into our container, the [environment schema validation](/en/usage/environment-variables) will fail.
+To prevent this, we have to add a `SKIP_ENV_VALIDATION=1` flag to the build command so that the env-schemas aren't validated at build time.

 <details>
     <summary>